ATIX-AG/orcharhino-cloud-init/README.md

 $ ./qemu/50-run-qemu.sh
 ```

-Connect to instance and check the TTY output of the installation progress:
+Connect to instance and check the installation progress in the journal:
 ```
 $ ssh -F qemu/local/ssh_config orcharhino
 [tux@rhino ~]$ journalctl -f